hyperagent.js is a JavaScript library for consuming HAL hypermedia APIs in the browser.

 If you want to pass in custom options to the AJAX call, you can specify them via

-the ajax
+the ajax option:

 root.links['ht:users'].fetch({ ajax: { headers: { 'X-Awesome': '1337' } } }).then(...);